 How Country Specific Results are Biased Towards Preferred Countries for Search Queries

-This process includes a “country biaser” which determines one or more preferred countries for each search query – so someone located in Canada might have Canada and the United States as preferred countries, and Australia might be considered a neutral or less preferred country.
+This process includes a “country biaser” which determines one or more preferred country results for each search query – so someone located in Canada might have Canada and the United States as preferred countries, and Australia might be considered a neutral or less preferred country.

 Pages listed in search results could be promoted or demoted based upon their standing as a preferred country for a searcher, or based upon a numerical score assigned to each search result.